Preventing font layout shifts

 Calculating the values

-I found that best way to calculate the values for any font is by using the createFontStack function of capsize:
+I found that best way to calculate the values for any font is by using the createFontStack function provided by capsize:

 import { createFontStack } from "@capsizecss/core";